Raswanth8/book-core-lab/README.md

 # Book Management Core LAB

-This is a simple Book and user management project with CRUD operations for CORE LAB.
+This is a simple Book and user management project with CRUD operations for Amrita CORE LAB.

 ## Functionalities
  - Apply CRUD operations on Posts.